cesbit/jleri/README.md

 ```

 ## Elements
 Jleri has several elements which can be used to create a grammar.
-Each element is a subclass of `jleri.Keyword` and accepts an optional first `Enum id` which
+Each element is a subclass of `jleri.Element` and accepts an optional first `Enum id` which
 can be used to identify the Element, for example in an node tree.
 The default id is set to `null` but as a user of jleri
 you should never set the `id` to `null` yourself, just omit the `id` in that case.